 Principles of forest gardening

-- It is vital that forest gardeners STOP before undertaking any action in the garden; and having stopped that they both watch and wait a while.
+- It is vital that a forest gardener stops before undertaking any action in the garden; and having stopped that they both watch and wait a while.

 - When the forest gardener does make an intervention it should be the minimum required to achieve the purpose.